Documentation

 Related areas of the app

 Use Schedule for day-to-day calendar work.
 Use Cars when an event is about one vehicle.
-Use Social Events for social events, RSVPs, tickets, and check-in.
+Use Marketing & Events for social events, RSVPs, tickets, and check-in—not for operational service appointments.

 What success looks like